heisarzola/unity-development-tools/Tools/Scriptable Object Factory/README.md

 ## Scriptable Object Factory Acknowledgments

 * [Liortal](https://github.com/liortal53/) - For providing the base for the Scriptable Object Factory.
-The original work was improved to be able to support the "first-pass" assembly (for Scriptable Objects in the Plugins/Standard Assets/Pro Standard Assets), to be able to show namespaces, and to provide a cleaner default naming convention for created assets.
+The original work was improved to be able to support the "first-pass" assembly (for Scriptable Objects in the Plugins/Standard Assets/Pro Standard Assets folders), to be able to show namespaces, and to provide a cleaner default naming convention for created assets.